alanhkarp/SitePassword/README.md

 use more than one domain name for logging into that account.
 You'll get the same password for all of the domain names as long as they are all associated with the same nickname.

-You can forget this domain name and all settings associated with it by clicking the Forget menu icon or by deleting the bookmark.

 [Your Super Password](#superpassword)
 ---------------------------------------